Photo credit: ©iStock/Courtney Keating

 Ah, the dreaded credit score.
-It’s one of the biggest criteria considered by lenders in the mortgage application process — three tiny little digits that can mean the difference between Yes and No, between moving into the house of your dreams and finding yet another overpriced rental.
+It’s one of the biggest criteria considered by lenders in the mortgage application process — three tiny little digits that can mean the difference between yes and no, between moving into the house of your dreams and finding yet another overpriced rental.
 But despite its massive importance, in many ways the credit score remains mysterious.
-If you don’t know your number, the uncertainty can hang over you like a dark cloud, and even if you do know it, the implications can still be unclear.
+If you don’t know your number, the uncertainty can hang over you like a dark cloud.
+Even if you do know it, the implications can still be unclear.

 Is my score good enough to get me a loan?
-What credit score is needed to buy a house?
-What’s the minimum to qualify?
+What’s the best credit score to buy a house?
+What's the average credit score needed to buy a house?
+What’s the minimum credit score to buy a house?
 Does a high score guarantee I get the best deal out there?
-And is there a direct relationship between credit score and interest rate, or is it more complicated than that?
+And is there a direct relationship between credit score and interest rate or is it more complicated than that?
 These are all common questions, but for the most part they remain unanswered.
 Until now.

 Today, the mysteries of the credit score will be revealed.